 Resources for the general public concerning South Dakota amphibian and reptile species identification, distribution, and natural history are limited.
 Although a field guide on South Dakota amphibians and reptiles exists, most individuals use the internet to search for answers regarding species identification, natural history, and state distribution.
 Currently, no such information is available online and therefore, it is critical that a resource is developed.
 To address the need of having a user-friendly website with information on amphibians and reptiles of South Dakota, we have recently launched the website: www.sdherps.org.
 This web platform contains species accounts, distribution maps (based on over 11,400 vouchered specimen records[as of February 2017]), and photographs of all 45 species of amphibians and reptiles in South Dakota.
 Additionally, we aim to promote the submission of citizen-generated observations of amphibians and reptiles through this website and its partner, HerpMapper.
 The combination of a website devoted to South Dakota amphibians and reptiles, and increasing public submissions of field observations, will allow for us to provide a resource to the general public and generate occurrence data that can be used by researchers and South Dakota Game, Fish and Parks.

-HOW TO HELP: We are actively requesting observations of amphibians and reptiles from throughout South Dakota be submitted to www.sdherps.org/submit in order to continue to build the number of observations of which distributions maps created from.
+HOW TO HELP: I am actively requesting observations of amphibians and reptiles from throughout South Dakota be submitted to www.sdherps.org/submit in order to continue to build the number of observations of which distributions maps created from.